tkhwang/readable/README.md

 Before the AWS configuration, use quick and dirty.

 - heroku for `server` nx nest.js app
-- vercel for `client-next` nx next.js app
+- vercel for `client` nx next.js app

 #### heroku